Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_cortex_analyst/getting_started_with_cortex_analyst.md

     > aside positive
     >
     >Download the [git repo](https://github.com/Snowflake-Labs/sfguide-getting-started-with-cortex-analyst)
 - A Snowflake account login with a role that has the ability to create database, schema, tables, stages, user-defined functions, and stored procedures.
-If not, you will need to register for a free trial or use a different role.
+If not, you will need to register for a free trial account from any of the supported cloud regions or use a different role.

 ### What You’ll Build
 - A Semantic Model over sample financial data